rosomack2137/writeups/n00bzctf 2023/Pwn1/README.md

 We can also observe that there is another function called <i>win</i> which returns shell. <br>
 ![preview](images/2.png)<br>
 ### Solution
 The code takes 80 bytes of input from the user and attempts to fit it into a 64-byte character table.
 This leads to an overflow, which we can exploit to redirect the code execution to the `win` function.
 To achieve this, we simply need to provide a payload consisting of 72 bytes of padding followed by an 8-byte address corresponding to the `win` function.
-This will overwrite the instruction pointer and redirect the code execution.
+This will overwrite the instruction pointer and redirect the code execution.<br>
 ![preview](images/3.png)<br>
 ### Code
 ```